inikulin/ineed/README.md

 The set of options is the same as in @mikeal's [request](https://github.com/mikeal/request#requestoptions-callback), so you can use POST method, set request headers or do any other advanced setup for the page request.

 ###.collect action
-Collects information specified by plugins set.
+Collects information specified by plugin set.
 The `result` of the action is an object that contains individual plugin outputs as an properties.

 *Example*:
 ```js